 To make the most of your first trip, I've compiled a three-day Prague itinerary, which includes all the important landmarks, trendy spots to eat, fun tours and local tips.

-Although it's possible to squeeze the main Prague highlights into a weekend trip, there is a lot more to uncover If you want to immerse yourself in this stunning city.
-To be fair, even after spending four to five days in Prague, you’d barely scratch the surface of its rich history.
+Although it's possible to squeeze the main Prague highlights into a weekend trip, there is much more to uncover If you want to immerse yourself in this stunning city.
+To be fair, even after spending a week in Prague, you’d barely scratch the surface of its rich history.

-Allocating three days in Prague might be a sweet spot to get a good feel for the city and perhaps leave some extra time for exploring a few other places in the Czech Republic, like Kutna Hora, Karlovy Vary or Cesky Krumlov.
+Allocating three days in Prague might be a sweet spot to get a good feel for the city.
+Any longer and you could perhaps leave some extra time for exploring a few other places in the Czech Republic, like Kutna Hora, Karlovy Vary or Cesky Krumlov.

 If you only have a day or two, this comprehensive city walking tour might be a good choice.
 You’ll get to see Charles Bridge, Lesser Town, Jewish Quarter, Old Town and Prague Castle.

 A good way to kick off your Prague trip is in the Old Town.
 Begin your day early in the Jewish Quarter.
-Here you will find Europe's oldest active synagogue, the Staronová synagóga (Old-New Synagogue), built in 1270 as well as the Jewish Museum.
+Here you will find Europe's oldest active synagogue, the Staronová synagóga (Old-New Synagogue), built in 1270, and the Jewish Museum.

 Once you've explored the museum and the synagogue, head to Starý židovský hřbitov (Old Jewish Cemetery).
 Later, stop by for breakfast and coffee at Mistral Cafe.